SraddhaP/Grocery_Recommendation_System/README.md

 Problem Statement:

 One of the most common problems that a student faces as soon as they land in a new city or country is finding the food of their choice.
 Despite the plethora of restaurant options, generally, students will start with home-cooked food.
-With financial constraints, students usually tend to find the grocery they need at the best price available in the market.
-The other common issue faced by them is choosing the stores near their location
+With financial constraints, students usually tend to find the groceries they need at the best price available in the market.
+The other common issue faced by international students is choosing the stores near to their location.

 Objective: